 we also collectively prefer the taste of anardana in potato stuffings for samosa, tikki, paratha rather than dry mango powder. this recipe used anardana powder. you can try both and choose what you or your family likes the best.

-- 5-6 slices of white bread or brown bread or multi grain bread
+- 5 to 6 slices of brown bread or multi grain bread or white bread

-- ½ tsp dry pomegranate seeds or ½ tsp dry mango powder
+- ½ teaspoon dry pomegranate seeds (anardana) OR ½ teaspoon dry mango powder (amchur powder)

-- ½ tsp crushed black pepper or ¼ tsp black pepper powder
+- ½ teaspoon crushed black pepper OR ¼ teaspoon black pepper powder (kali mirch powder)

-- 2 to 3 tsp chopped coriander leaves
+- 2 to 3 teaspoon chopped coriander leaves (dhania patta)

 - salt as required